Rampart Street: History

 In 1926, the St. Claude streetcar line was built, which ran down part of North Rampart.
 But it was removed in 1949 (as were eventually all but one of the streetcar lines in New Orleans), in favor of more lanes for automobiles.
-In December 2014, the New Orleans Regional Transit Authority began construction on the 1.6-mile Rampart-St. Claude streetcar line, which runs down North Rampart from Canal before continuing on St. Claude Street to Elysian Fields Avenue.
+In December 2014, the New Orleans Regional Transit Authority began construction on the 1.6-mile North Rampart-St. Claude streetcar line, which runs down North Rampart from Canal before continuing on St. Claude Street to Elysian Fields Avenue.
 It was completed October 2016.

 The partially collapsed building seen from Rampart Street, October 2019.

 On October 20, 2019, the attempted implosion of one of two damaged tower cranes on the site of the collapsed Hard Rock hotel caused the jib of one of the cranes to fall vertically onto Rampart Street, effectively impaling the street near its intersection with Canal Street.
 As well, a partial collapse of the structure occurred on the side facing North Rampart Street.
 Three workers were killed and dozens of others injured.
 Construction work ceased and the developer was working with the city on the methodology for removing the damaged 18 story building.
 A specific plan had not yet been finalized as of January 8, 2020.